Damage to a barn conversion in Kent caused by Death Watch Beetle

 Ashford is a market town in mid-Kent, on the southern edge of a big Area of Outstanding Natural Beauty, filled with the chalk hills of the Kent Downs and many fine Jacob and Georgian country houses.
 Thanks to this location the town became the meeting point of five different railway lines, stimulating growth and employment in the 19th century.
 When the Channel Tunnel was finished in the mid-1990s, Ashford also got an international railway station, now on the high-speed line from London to the tunnel.

-The infestation had affected all of the structural timbers within the barn.
-In most cases, a woodworm infestation can be treated with an insecticidal spray applied to the timbers however in this case the damage was so severe parts of the timber were treated with resin-based repairs and some parts needed replacing altogether.
+The Deathwatch beetle infestation had affected all of the structural timbers within the barn.
+In most cases, a woodworm infestation can be treated with an insecticidal spray applied to the timbers however in this case the damage caused was so severe that parts of the timber were treated with resin-based timber repairs and some parts needed replacing altogether with new timber.

-Although discovering a woodworm infestation was not in the plans for the client’s large scale renovation project, with the customer’s patience and Timberwise’s expertise the barn was eradicated from woodworm and transformed into a bespoke home.
+Although discovering a woodworm infestation was not in the plans for the client’s large scale renovation project, with the customer’s patience and Timberwise’s expertise the barn was eradicated from Deathwatch beetle and transformed into a beautiful bespoke home.

 It was a complicated project.
 However, Timberwise rose to the challenge and working jointly with the architects; the barn was successfully converted bringing the period structure into the era of smart home living.
 The family are settled in and ready to move onto their next project – the back garden!

 With the Timberwise long term, 20-year timber guarantee covering the work the client has complete peace of mind that the property is cared for long after the renovation work was complete.